DougLau/mag/README.md

-Mag is a library for dealing with units of measure.
+Mag is a library for dealing with common units of measure.
 Magnitude!

 ## Highlights